sirpaulmcd/sirpaulmcd.github.io/_drafts/task-app.md

 # Task App

-A full-stack TODO list application.
-After creating an account, users can manage TODO style tasks in various lists.
+A full-stack To-Do List application.
+After creating an account, users can manage their user information as well as To-Do style tasks in various lists.
 The project repo can be found [here](https://github.com/sirpaulmcd/Task-App).

 ## How to use

 Check and see if the project is currently deployed [here](http://taskapp.paulsprojects.xyz).
 If not, a development build can be easily created with the following instructions:

-- Download Docker Desktop and Git (prerequisite).
+- Download Docker Desktop and Git (prerequisite)
-- Clone the project [repo](https://github.com/sirpaulmcd/Task-App) to your computer.
+- Clone the project [repo](https://github.com/sirpaulmcd/Task-App) to your computer
-- Open a terminal at the root level of the project folder and use the command `docker-compose --env-file docker-compose.env up --build`.
+- Open a terminal at the root level of the project folder and use the command `docker-compose --env-file docker-compose.env up --build`
-- Open your browser to http://localhost:3000/.
+- Open your browser to [http://localhost:3000/](http://localhost:3000/)

 ## Preview